openedx/frontend-platform/docs/how_tos/theming.md

 ### Locally installed `@edx/brand`

-If you would like to use the same version of the brand override CSS URLs as the locally installed `@edx/brand`, the configuration for the Paragon CSS URLs may contain a wildcard `$brandVersion` which gets replaced with the locally installed version of `@edx/brand` in the consuming application, e.g.:
+If you would like to use the same version of the brand override CSS urls as the locally installed `@edx/brand`, the configuration for the brand override CSS urls may contain a wildcard `$brandVersion` which gets replaced with the locally installed version of `@edx/brand` in the consuming application, e.g.:

 ```shell
 https://cdn.jsdelivr.net/npm/@edx/brand@$brandVersion/dist/core.min.css
 https://cdn.jsdelivr.net/npm/@edx/brand@$brandVersion/dist/light.min.css
 ```

+In the event the other brand override CSS urls are configured via one of the other documented mechanisms, but they fail to load (e.g., the CDN is down), `@edx/frontend-platform` will attempt to fallback to injecting the locally installed brand override CSS urls from the consuming application into the HTML document.